afcarzero1/TransformerDA/MyTA3N/README.md

 # Domain Adapatation in Egocentric Action Recognition with transformers
 This project proposes a newly based architecture for domain adaptation in the field of egocentric action recognition.
-It combines the network TA3N with Transformers to
+It combines the network TA3N with Transformers to perform temporal and spatial alignment.
 This project is based on the original TA3N-EPIC-KITCHENS [code](https://github.com/jonmun/EPIC-KITCHENS-100_UDA_TA3N)

+The deep explanation of this architecture can be found, with the features, in the following [link](https://drive.google.com/drive/folders/1qF-AuitdjFguIjbZNwPYDMDHxyN_RfJo?usp=sharing).

 ---
 ## Environment